 Violation of the Code of Student Conduct and university regulations will be enforced.
 If the behavior of a student is such that his or her continuance at the university would be hazardous to others or detrimental to the university, the Dean of Students may, at his or her discretion, temporarily suspend the student until the disciplinary process is complete.
 Student conduct sanctions are educational in nature.
 More than one sanction or any combination of sanctions may be imposed for any single violation.
-The following list is an example of sanctions, however it is not all inclusive of all possible sanctions.
+The following is a non-exhaustive list of possible sanctions that may be imposed.